VvSdC/ShopAI/README.md

 - **Secure payments** powered by Stripe
 - **Prices enforced on the server** — what you see is what you pay
-- **Stock checked before checkout** so you’re never surprised at the last step
+- **Stock reserved atomically when you pay** — no overselling; cancelled orders release inventory correctly
+- **Checkout that recovers** — if you close the tab, payment polling and background jobs still reconcile your order
 - **Order updates** from placement through dispatch and delivery
-- **Email confirmations** when you order and when your status changes
+- **Email confirmations** when you order (with resend if needed)

 ### Reviews You Can Rely On